alessiopremoli/mean-colour-capture/README.txt

 HOW TO COMPILE / RUN IT:
 This processing is developed using processing 3.5.4 and should run easily on every 3.x version.
 You'll need to install the two libraries processing.video and oscP5 by clicking Tools > Add Tool... > Libraries and searching for them.
 Once everything is set up you can run it.
-If you don't have processing installed you can download the biaries included in the release page on github.
 Well, you'll need a webcam, that goes without saying.

 HOW TO RUN / USE IT:
 Open it, your webcam will start capturing images and the corresponding block will be filled with the mean color.
 Click on START OSC and the osc messages stream